LINKS - to CREATIVE AND INTERESTING WEBSITES

 Wild Dance Images

-Donald Dede is an artist who is writing about his Six Weeks In Nigeria.
+Donald Dede, artist writes about his Six Weeks In Nigeria.
 He has created a website-blog filled with his photos and vivid stories of his emotional visit to his family.

 I am a writer who draws her inspiration from many sources including nature, dance, mythology, popular culture, art and old movies.
 I have written two novels for teenagers Thanis and The Crying, both published by Oxford University Press.
 I have written and published resources for beginner adult readers with my friend and colleague Myrna Shoa.